animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Refer to the [“Support for the Spring Cache Abstraction”](#apis:spring-cache-abstraction) section for more details on using GemFire as a caching provider in Spring’s Cache Abstraction.
+Refer to the ["Support for the Spring Cache Abstraction"](#apis:spring-cache-abstraction) section for more details on using GemFire as a caching provider in Spring's Cache Abstraction.

 </div>

 <div class="paragraph">

-More details on Spring’s Cache Abstraction can be found {spring-framework-docs}/integration.html#cache\[here\].
+More details on Spring's Cache Abstraction can be found {spring-framework-docs}/integration.html#cache\[here\].

 </div>